 Some time ago, we changed our approach towards content production and promotion.
 We cut content production by stopping guest posts so that we could devote more time to link-building.
 Over the next six months, we rebuilt our internal processes.
 We established relationships with bloggers who could help acquire links to our site.

-Yes, as I’m sure you’ve figured out by now, blogger outreach is one of my favourite go-to strategies for link building!
+Yes, as I’m sure you’ve figured out by now, blogger outreach is one of my favorite go-to strategies for link building!

 Smart goals are the key to success, and here’s how you can set them: